mosspeltloveheart/rosebud-ai-file/README.md

 - 5th *thank me* when it works
 - 6th *play play play*
   # This is guaranteed to work for rosabud ai but not other sites if you try then go ahead but its not likely to work also this cant be blocked because its a file 😸(if you use securly)
+ *Pls comment if there is an error and i'll be happy to help :D*